-How to Calculate Work Hours.
-A complete guide to calculate time worked on construction projects, including examples of overtime calculations.
-Tables to calculate times of labor on a construction project.
+How can I calculate the cost of normal working hours and overtime?.
+A comprehensive guide for calculating time worked on construction projects, with examples of overtime calculations.
+Tables to calculate labor times for a construction project.
 Weekly hour’s calculator.

 How to Calculate Work Hours?

 The process of measuring the consumption of man-hours or fraction of labor hour that is necessary to perform a task; requires defining the conditions within which we accomplish the measuring.